mohamed-zein/k8-beginners-course/unit06-k8s-concepts-pods-replicaSets-deployment/README.md

     # Also delete underlying PODs
     kubectl get replicaset myapp-replicaset
     ```
 ### Labels and Selectors
 * The role of the replicaset is to monitor the pods and if any of them were to fail, deploy new ones.
-* The replica set is in FACT a process that monitors the pods.
+* The replica set is in fact a process that monitors the pods.
 * Labels of PODs enable the replica sets to know which PODs to manage/monitor.
 * Under the `selector` section we use the `matchLabels` filter and provide the same label that we used while creating the pods.
 * For the replica set to create a new POD, the `template` definition section **IS required** BECAUSE in case one of the PODs (**even PODs created outside the replica set**) were to fail in the future, the replicaset needs to create a new one to maintain the desired number of PODs.
 ### Scale
 There are multiple ways to scale a replica set:
 1. Edit the replica set YAML definition file to modify the number of `replicas` and execute `kubectl replace` command: